dangogh/silver-eureka/README.md

 - **HTTP server** on port 8080 (configurable)
 - **Optional HTTP Basic Authentication** to protect statistics endpoints
+- **Web interface** with session-based authentication for easy stats viewing
 - Structured JSON logging with debug level for request details
 - Logs all HTTP requests with IP address and URL to SQLite database
 - **Statistics endpoints** for analyzing logged requests: